Home

 I simply filed the ridges down to a smooth curve, applied moly grease and had no problem.

 Because of the new pick-up mounting method, it meant that it was a few degrees out compared with the original’s alignment.
 To overcome this I modified the steel timing disc to make it adjustable a few degrees either way.
 First I filed off the key in the centre of the disc to allow the disc to be rotated on the hub.
 This meant a new key needed to be made somehow.
-From the bottom of the original Lucas nylon disc I cut off about 5mm. slice (the whitish bit on the new hub in the photo) and the same amount off the Crane hub.
+From the bottom of the original Lucas nylon timing wheel disc I cut off about 5mm. slice (the whitish bit on the new hub in the photo) and the same amount off the Crane hub.
 I used Araldite to glue the slice off the old hub to the new and this gave me a new key.
-I was worried as to whether the epoxy glue would hold to the plastic/nylon like parts, but it has been on now for a couple of years and is fine.
+I was a little worried as to whether the epoxy glue would hold to the plastic/nylon parts, but it has been on now for a couple of years and is fine.
 After all, there is no real load placed on this joint.
 It’s just to spin the disc.

-Now back to the metal disc.
+Now back to the metal timing disc.
 To allow adjustment of the optic cut-outs on the edge of the disc in relation the hub key, I elongated the disc-to-hub mounting holes with a file.
 This took quite a while but they do not need much elongation as you will see from the photos.
 The edge of the hole is just visible on one side of the pop-rivets I used to secure the disc.
 Be careful to ensure the disc is still centralised on the hub or it will not spin true when the engine is running.
 The aim is to make mini versions of the three slots near the rim of the disc.
 I used pop-rivets with a backing washer under the plastic hub flange, but I daresay self-tappers or small nuts and bolts with spring washers and/or Loctite could be used.
 As Ed Sowell says, it’s a pity Crane did not make the holes like this in the first place.

 Amplifier location.